davidb2/davidb2.github.io-old/_reviews/books.md

         ---
         some more notes/thoughts:
         definitely an eye-opening book.
-        Singer uses a hedonistic utilitarian normative theory for this entirety of the book.
+        Singer uses a hedonistic utilitarian normative theory for the entirety of the book.
-        the term "rigorous" was a bit of an understatement: the book starts off by combating the neo-Cartesian view of philosophy of mind, that humans are the only animals that can experience, feel, and comprehend pain. to do this, Singer shows why solipsism is an untennable position and works from that argument to show that the same methods apply to organisms with brains very similar to humans, not to mention the same process of evolution by natural selection.
+        the term "rigorous" was a bit of an understatement: the book starts off by combating the neo-Cartesian view of the philosophy of mind, that humans are the only animals that can experience, feel, and comprehend pain.
+        to do this, Singer shows why solipsism is an untenable position and works from that argument to show that the same methods apply to organisms with brains very similar to humans, not to mention the same process of evolution by natural selection.